 - Like for example whenever you are doing castling ask the kid questions about it to test the knowledge.
 Thus increase the involvement.

 But don’t forget that anything that is taught by a parent is far more valuable than taught by others.
 Not only will it increase your bonding with your kid, but the kid will learn things at a faster pace.
-Many popular chess players have learned chess from their parents.

 Bonus Tip: If you feel less confident doing all these then don’t worry!
 You can also take the help of some good chess books to teach chess to your kid more effectively.
-I have written an in-depth article on the best chess books for beginners which you can check out for further information.
+I have written an article on the best chess books for beginners which you can check out for more information.

 Thanks and Good Luck!